 The one I reviewed was spotless.
 Do note that you can always return the product and demand a new one if it doesn’t meet your requirements (which I highly doubt).

 If you like to own one of the best fitness tracking models on the market, do consider the Garmin Forerunner 230.
 It is accurate, stylish and packed with features, while still available for a relatively affordable price.
-The refurbished option comes in pristine condition, saves you 25% or more, so there is no need to hesitate.
+The refurbished option comes in pristine condition, saves you some bucks, so there is no need to hesitate.
 Highly recommended!